Toronto Travel Guide

-Canada is an enormous country and the major cities are generally far apart, but both Ottawa and Montreal are within reach for a weekend getaway when staying in Toronto.
-Popular excursions from Toronto include the epic Niagara Falls and Lake Superior, both irresistible to travellers.
+Though Canada is an enormous country and the major cities are generally far apart, both Ottawa and Montreal are within reach for a weekend getaway when staying in Toronto.
+Popular excursions from Toronto include the epic Niagara Falls and Lake Superior.

-The Toronto Lester B Pearson International Airport, invariably known just as Toronto International, is Canada's busiest airport.
-It is situated 16 miles (27km) northwest of downtown Toronto.
+The Toronto Pearson International Airport, or simply Toronto International, is Canada's busiest airport.
+It is situated 17 miles (28km) northwest of downtown Toronto.
 Get more information on Airports in Toronto.